Starry Trek 2020

 - Participants will not be able to visit monitoring sites alone.
 This has been a safety protocol for this event since its launch.
 Because you will be traveling to potentially remote locations and there is no way for the local coordinator to know where you are at any given time, we require a buddy system as a precaution in the event of an emergency.
 We encourage you to sign up with your family, other members of your household, or individuals within your current social bubble.
 If you do not sign up with someone else, we will do our best to pair you with another participant.
 Remember to practice social distancing.

 - We will provide masks and hand sanitizer.
-While you will not be required to wear a mask in order to participate, we will be providing disposable masks to all registered participants.
-Participants are encouraged to wear the provided masks or their own masks from home while at the local training site, receiving equipment, or near individuals from a different household.
+Please follow the masking requirements as listed in Executive Order 20-81.
+We will be providing disposable masks to all registered participants.
+Participants are encouraged to wear the provided masks or their own masks from home while at the local training site, receiving equipment, or near individuals from a different household, and are required to if within six feet of individuals of different househoulds.
 Similarly, frequent use of the provided hand sanitizer is encouraged as appropriate.
 You may choose if you would like to take turns sharing equipment (like plant sampling rakes) or designate duties with your partner to prevent sharing of equipment.
 If you do share equipment, make sure to use hand sanitizer in between uses.

 - Bring your own water and snacks.
 We are discouraging community snacks at local training sites this year.
 It's summer, so be sure to bring water and stay hydrated and bring any snacks you think you may want while participating in this event.